 I couldn’t find any cryptocurrency exchange that had XMR/GBP pairs.

-When I checked, I was quoted prices that were about 6% higher than the mid-market rate to buy Monero (XMR) with GBP via a UK bank transfer.
+When I checked, I was quoted prices that were about 6% higher than the mid-market rate to buy Monero (XMR) on Binance.

-Unfortunately, it seems that you’ll need to verify your identity with sellers to access the best rates.
-You can find sellers who don’t require ID, but you’ll pay higher rates.
+Unfortunately, it also seems that you’ll need to verify your identity with sellers on LocalMonero to access the best rates.
+You can find sellers who don’t require ID, but you’ll pay even higher rates.